Bubba Jenkins: 2013

 Jenkins wrestled two-time NCAA champion (2011 and 2013) Jordan Oliver in a folkstyle match on November 1–3, at the 2013 Who's Number One dual meet.
 He lost the match by points (2-8).

 Jenkins was scheduled to wrestle against Kyle Dake in a freestyle match on December 1 at the 2013 Grapple at the Garden event.
 However, Dake pulled out due to an injury suffered while competing and was replaced by 2012 NCAA champion Frank Molinaro, in a folkstyle match instead.
 Jenkins defeated his former teammate by points (4-2).

 2020

 After 7 years of no competition, Jenkins faced highly competitive wrestler Jason Nolf in a freestyle match on October 20, as a headliner for the NLWC Event II.
 He was defeated by technical fall in the first period.

-Commentary
+RAF

 Jenkins was hired as a sports commentator for Real American Freestyle in 2025.
+He later competed for the promotion, losing to David Carr at RAF 06 on February 28, 2026.